A client once asked me during a session:

 In her mind, she needed to feel a certain way (liking herself) before she could start doing important things (loving herself).
 Unfortunately, this limiting belief was paralyzing and kept her stuck in a cycle of low self-worth and all the self-sabotage that can come from it.

-But when she flipped her script around—I can love myself despite not liking myself—it freed her up to start doing the only thing which could end up improving how she felt—taking action!
+But when she flipped the order around—I can love myself despite not liking myself—it freed her up to start doing the only thing which could end up improving how she felt—taking action!

 If there’s a broader lesson in Sarah’s story, I think it’s ultimately about getting clear on what you do and don’t have control over.

-Zooming out a bit, I think the same principle applies to all sorts of struggles and challenges in our lives.
+I think the same principle applies to all sorts of struggles and challenges in our lives…

 - You want to feel less anxious and more confident at work.
 And yet, you can’t wish your way into lower anxiety and greater confidence.
 You only lower your anxiety by learning to control your habit of worry.
 And you only improve your confidence by committing to acting courageously despite your fears and insecurities.

 - You want to write a book.
-But you can’t just write a book.
+But you can’t actually write a book.
 A book is the long-term outcome of many smaller actions.
 And as cool as it would be to be holding a copy of your first book, simply thinking about it won’t get you any closer.
-What you can do, for example, is commit to writing 300 words every morning.
+What you can do, however, is commit to writing 300 words every morning.
 Or brainstorming a list of things you need to do in the next month in order to be ready to publish the following month.

-The best way to reach our goals or improve how we feel is to forget about the goal or the feeling and keep our focus on the small actions that will get us there eventually.
+Ironically, the best way to reach a particular goal or feel a certain way is to forget about the goal or feeling and keep your focus on the small actions that if done consistently will get you there eventually.

 Feeling good makes it easier to take action.
 But sometimes you have to take action to end up feeling good.